unmtransinfo/idg-cfde/README.md

 Illuminating the Druggable Genome (IDG) code, tools, and workflows for integration, harmonization and FAIRification in the Common Fund Data Ecosystem (CFDE).

-The IDG CFDE team is led by PI's Tudor Oprea, MD, PhD, of UNM, and Avi Ma'ayan, PhD, of ISMMS.
+The IDG CFDE team is led by PI's Christophe Lambert, PhD, of UNM, and Avi Ma'ayan, PhD, of ISMMS.

 ## Manifests